 The Company's Compliance function is a core component of the Company's ICF and its duties and responsibilities are within the second line of defence.
 The Company's Compliance function is headed up by the Company's Chief Compliance Officer, who reports to the ARC and to the Board on the Company's compliance activities.
 The Chief Compliance Officer is responsible for the provision of annual compliance risk assessments and plans.

 Quarterly reporting, which focuses on the progress against plan and static risk assessment reporting, is delivered to the ARC, the Board and to the Group Head of Compliance.

-The Company manages compliance activities using a compliance frameworks and policies, including specific control objectives, set by Group Compliance.
+The Company's Compliance function operates in accordance with the Group Compliance Framework and the Company's Compliance Function Policy, which includes policies and specific control objectives set by Group Compliance.
 In order to be able to perform its duties, the Compliance function has full access rights to all information, documents and data.

-In addition to the key tasks set out in the Compliance Framework, the compliance management program comprises the following additional elements: compliance culture and business integrity, compliance training and communication.
+In addition to the key tasks set out in the Compliance framework, the Company's Compliance function encourages and supports a compliance culture and business integrity.